Indigo253931/project-4/readme.md

     A user can click from a list of seeded sectors.
 Depending on chosen sector, user will only have ability to pick an  industry that is predefined to match the parent sector.

-        Once an option is chosen, a user is free to submit a form.
-Eventually, a user will also be able to create a sector and industry that belongs to it in order to provide a more extensive list of options for all users.
-This will first be verfied by app's admin before update occurs.

-    EcoView is an app built for consumers to educate themselves and spread awareness throughout their communities about the origins of their purchases - certified fair-trade coffee, shampoo not tested on animals, BPA-free plastics, lead-free paint are just a few of the little actions we can take when making choices about our purchases.
+    EcoRev is an app built for consumers to educate themselves and spread awareness throughout their communities about the origin and production process of their purchases to make more informed decisions and reduce their impact on the planet and all species.

     ### General Approach

 Three models: User, Product and SectorIndustry

-2015 - 2016 Top Contributers

-Seeded data

-Sector: Agribusiness
-Industries: ['Crop Production & Basic Processing', 'Tobacco', Dairy', 'Poultry & Eggs', 'Livestock', 'Agricultural Services & Products',  'Food Processing & Sales', 'Forestry & Forest Products']

-Top Contributer:

-Sector: Energy & Natural Resources
-Industries: ['Oil & Gas', 'Mining', 'Alternative Energy Production & Services', 'Electric Utilities', 'Waste Management']

 User can CRUD product data